httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 that otherwise conformant clients cannot interoperate with the application.
 Applications MAY encourage the implementation of such features, though.

+If an application using HTTP has browser compatibility as a goal, client interaction ought to be defined in terms of {{?FETCH}}, since that is the abstraction that browsers use for HTTP; it enforces many of these best practices.

 ## HTTP URLs